vijaybioinfo/PBT_2023/README.md

 * To generate the clustering of single-cell data just pull [our in-house pipeline](https://github.com/vijaybioinfo/clustering) using Seurat.
 * To do the aggregation of VDJ libraries just pull [our in-house pipeline](https://github.com/vijaybioinfo/VDJ_aggr).

-> All relevant scripts all located in ./pre-processing
+> Relevant scripts all located in: ./pre-processing

 For more specific information about the data generation and processing, please check the "methods" section within the manuscript.